mcfarljm/fortwrap/docs/manual.md

 the gfortran compiler.
 With version 3, the wrapping approach was redone to use the `ISO_C_BINDING` module, to allow for greater portability.
-FortWrap still makes certain assumptions about what C data type to use when wrapping Fortran data types that do not use `ISO_C_BINDING` kind specifiers.
+FortWrap still makes certain assumptions about what C data types to use when wrapping Fortran data types that do not use `ISO_C_BINDING` kind specifiers.
 For example, when wrapping `INTEGER` with no kind specification, FortWrap maps it to a C `int`.
 These mappings have been tested with gcc/gfortran, and may or may not work